RavensbourneWebMedia/UX-design/sessions/08/README.md

 **Keep prototyping** using your tool of choice (we recommend [Invision](http://www.invisionapp.com)).

-Next week you'll user-test your prototypes at the primary school.
+Next Thursday (3rd of March) you'll user-test your prototypes at the primary school.

 Remember [the dos and don'ts of user-testing](../04#dos-and-donts)?